 Flight modes

 At their very simplest, flight modes allow you to switch between different sets of trim settings, in particular for elevator trim.
-However to be really useful, flight modes should also be able to activate the particular mixers and control rates.
+However, to be really useful flight modes should also activate mixers and control rates.

-Only one flight mode can be active at any one time.
-For this reason, flight modes should be based on temporal phases of flight.
+Now here's an important rule which applies to any radio: one - and only one - flight mode is always active.
+This means that flight modes should be based on non-overlapping temporal phases of flight.
 The usual ones for F3F are 'Launch', 'Normal', and 'Landing'.
 These conveniently map to a 3-position switch.

 Mixer interlocks